nribak/flutter-comments/lib/exchange/exchange.md

 - When tapping on a specific currency you should be navigates to a secondary screen
 - The secondary screen should display the specified currency history rates.

-## Evaluation:

-### The assignment will be evaluated based on the following criteria:

-- Functionality: The app should meet all the specified requirements and fetch, display, and cache currency rates correctly.
-- Code Quality: The code should be well-structured, readable, and maintainable, following Flutter best practices.
-- User Experience: The app should have a user-friendly and intuitive interface that is easy to navigate and understand.

-## Submittion
-- Once you are done coding, please zip the your project and send it.

 ## API Documentation
 | method | path | response |
 |---|---|---|